hashgraph/hedera-services/platform-sdk/docs/proposals/inlinePces/inlinePcesProposal.md

 the `Event Intake System`.
 Here, they are ordered and validated and sent to the `Preconsensus Recording System`.
 Here, they will be immediately persisted using `MemoryMappedFile` and then sent to the `Consensus System` and to the `Gossip System`.

+In the short term, we will not send any events to the gossip system before they pass through the PCES system.
+When we eventually deploy gossip algorithms that call for out of order transmission (e.g. chatter), we may decide to expose other events (i.e. events not created by ourselves) to gossip before they pass through the orphan buffer.

 ### Impact on Wiring